Your visit during the corona pandemic

 - The little electric train is up and running once again.
 Passengers (aged six and over) must wear a nose and mouth covering.

 - Some cafés and snack points are offering food and drinks to take away, and some restaurant areas are operating, in accordance with current Berlin Senate rules.
-The Zoo and Tierpark shops are open with controlled access, although they are not functioning as exits from the park at this time.
+The Tierpark shops are open with controlled access, although they are not functioning as exits from the park at this time.
 Visitors must wear a nose and mouth covering in all shops.

 4. Rules of conduct